top of page

 Photo of a preschool graduation time capsule courtesy of Today's Parent

 Once you have your items, find a suitable container like a shoebox or plastic tub.
-Setup a crafts table where your child can help decorate the capsule.
 They can paint the box, cover it in stickers or jewels, or just draw all over it.
 Be sure to set aside a space where you can write “Do Not Open Until ___” on it.
-Some parents choose to distinguish when based on a certain year (e.g. "Open In 2038!"), while others pick a specific event or age (e.g. “Open on your 18th birthday”).

 Finally, stash the capsule in a safe place.
 If you’re feeling adventurous and have a secure spot, you could try burying it in the backyard.
 If you decide to bury it, be sure to seal the vessel in a waterproof bag or container.
-If you truly don't wish to get your hands dirty, the back corner of a closet, or spot in the basement or the attic works just as well – anywhere you or your kids won’t be tempted to sneak a peek!

 Making a time capsule together is a wonderful way to engage your child in reminiscing about their early school days.
-Imagine the joy and nostalgia as you both unpack these early-childhood treasures together.
-Your once-tiny graduate will be all grown up, and these artifacts of their first school years will bridge that time in the most poignant way.

 A photo book of your kids art is great graduation gift.
 This family happily sits with their Artkive art books for kids and flip through the pages.

-Turning Their Artwork Into a Graduation Gift
+Turn Their Art Into a Graduation Memory Book

 The Artkive Box.
 Artkive Mosaic.
 Consider an Artkive Book for preschool graduation gift ideas